 It is recommended that you create a build folder and run CMake to verify that you have downloaded everything at this point, assuming your download machine has CMake installed.
-This involves running a "generate" batch script on Windows, or a command starting with cmake . . on Linux and OS X. CMake should automatically locate files that you placed in CMake/downloads, and use them instead of attempting to download them.
+This involves running a "generate" batch script on Windows, or a command starting with cmake .. on Linux and OS X, following the instructions in the sections above.
+CMake should automatically locate files that you placed in CMake/downloads, and use them instead of attempting to download them.